lesterchan/wp-postratings/README.md

 ## Changelog
 ### Version 1.87
 * FIXED: Rename filter `expand_ratings_template` to `wp_postratings_expand_ratings_template` for consistency.
+* FIXED: Remove wp_print_scripts
+* FIXED: Added additional to Google Structured Data despite it is no longer working.
+Will consider removing it next time
 * NEW: Added `wp_postratings_ipaddress` and `wp_postratings_hostname` to allow user to overwrite it.
+* NEW: Add loading alt text filer
+* NEW: Add wp_postratings_always_log filter to allow user to always log no matter what

 ### Version 1.86.2
 * FIXED: Wrong type check for inser_half which affects half rating image.